3 CTE Clubs to Help You Stand Out to Future Employers

 They also work on SAE Projects – also known as supervised agriculture experiences – that allow students to participate in hands-on opportunities like an aquarium project, showing cows, growing crops, having to maintain a record book, and more.

-When asked what she would say to students who are interested in joining FFA but aren’t sure if it’s right for them, Ashlyn Miller, a 12th grade FLVS Flex Student in the club, said:
+When asked what she would say to students who are interested in joining FFA but aren’t sure if it’s right for them, Ashlyn M., a 12th grade FLVS Flex Student in the club, said:

 “FFA is more than just livestock.
 It has so many opportunities including learning public speaking, conducting meetings, managing finances, learning to problem-solve, working with a team, and more.
 If you enjoy citrus, technology, or science, FFA has that.
 So, it doesn’t matter if you don’t have livestock.
 That’s just a small portion of what FFA has to offer and no matter what career path you may choose in the future, there’s something you can use that you learned in FFA.”